 Historical Weather Patterns

-Fairbanks, Alaska is one of the best places in the world to see the Northern Lights, and is where we went when we wanted an almost guaranteed chance to see them.
+Fairbanks, Alaska is one of the best places in the world to see the Northern Lights and is where we went when we wanted an almost guaranteed chance to see them.
 I will be using Fairbanks as the example for planning a trip but this advice applies to any destination in the north, whether you’re going to Northern Norway, Iceland, Finland, Canada, or so forth.

 The most important thing is to find a destination close to the Arctic Circle and follow my advice if you want to see the Aurora Borealis.
 So if we look at the historical weather patterns via a site like WeatherSpark, we can look at cloud cover, precipitation, temperatures, and hours of daylight, among many other things.

 In the case of Fairbanks, we will see that March is historically the driest month of the year and also features the highest probability of clear skies (yes, even more than Summer).

-March also offers around 8 hours of night (aka truly dark skies) which gradually diminishes and changes into pure twilight by mid-May (which is what makes it difficult if not impossible to see the Northern Lights).
+March also offers around 8 hours of the night (aka truly dark skies) which gradually diminishes and changes into pure twilight by mid-May (which is what makes it difficult if not impossible to see the Aurora, aka Northern Lights).

 If you are planning a trip to another destination, you should be sure to analyze the historical weather patterns and be particularly cautious around coastal or maritime climates that often feature a lot of cloud cover in the winter.